cran-task-views/Optimization/Optimization.md

 -   'Clp' and 'Cbc' are open source solvers from the COIN-OR suite.
     'Clp' solves linear programs with continuous objective variables and is available through `r github("datastorm-open/ROI.plugin.clp")`.
+    `r github("cran/clpAPI")` is no longer available from CRAN, however the mixed integer solvers of `r pkg("Rsymphony")` and 'Cbc' are based on 'Clp' which means if not mixed integer constraint is set 'Clp' is used to solve the problem.
     'Cbc' is a powerful mixed integer linear programming solver (based on 'Clp'); package 'rcbc' can be installed from:
     `r github("dirkschumacher/rcbc")` (on Github). \[LP,